Inez, Texas

-Inez (/ˈaɪnɛz/ EYE-nez) is a census-designated place (CDP), on Interstate 69/U.S. Highway 59 fifteen miles northeast of Victoria, Texas, near the Jackson County, Texas line in Victoria County, Texas, United States.
+Inez (/ˈaɪnɛz/ EYE-nez) is a census-designated place (CDP), on Interstate 69/U.S. Highway 59, fifteen miles northeast of Victoria, near the Jackson County, Texas line in Victoria County, Texas, United States.
 The population was 2,098 at the 2010 census.
 It is included in the Victoria, Texas, Metropolitan Statistical Area.
 The name is that of a daughter of a railroad developer.

 History

 In the late 17th century, a French colony called Fort Saint Louis existed near Inez as part of the French claim to the area.
+Later the Spanish built a presidio near the former French site.

 The community of Inez was originally called "Arenosa" after nearby Arenosa Creek.

-In 1882, the community founded by Kyle Kucera, was renamed after Inez Lolita.
-In 1900 the town had a lumberyard, a railway station, a bank, a hotel, and a Wells Fargo office.
-A rural school served its growing population, which reached 200 by 1920.
+In 1882, the community founded by Henry Clay Koontz, was renamed upon the arrival of the New York, Texas and Mexican Railway after the daughter of railway president Joseph Telfener.In 1900 the town had a lumberyard, a railway station, a bank, a hotel, and a Wells Fargo office.
+By 1920 the population reached 200.

 Geography

 Inez is located at 28.875316°N 96.794120°W (28.875316, -96.794120).